Deploying with Git

-Renaming your Heroku remote can be handy if you have multiple Heroku apps that use the same codebase (for example, the staging and production versions of an app).
+Renaming your Heroku remote can be handy if you have multiple Heroku apps that use the same codebase.
 In this case, each Heroku app has its own remote in your local repository.

-The remainder of this article assumes your app has a single Heroku remote that is named
+The Dev Center documentation assumes your app has a single Heroku remote that is named

-To deploy your app to Heroku, you typically use the
+To deploy your app to Heroku, use the

-git push command to push the code from your local repository’s master or main branch to your
+git push command to push the code from your local repository’s main branch to your

 $ git push heroku main Initializing repository, done. updating 'refs/heads/main' ...